 You’ve Had Multiple Repairs Within a Few Years

-You know your furnace needs replacing when you find it increasingly difficult to get parts for repairs.
+You know your furnace needs replacing when it is increasingly difficult to get parts for repairs.

 You Find It Difficult To Circulate Hot Air

-Another sign your heating equipment needs the attention of a technician is when your thermostat is unable to keep the temperature in the rooms evenly distributed.
+Another sign that your heating equipment needs a technician’s attention is when your thermostat cannot evenly distribute the room temperature.
 Heating controls may become inefficient as the unit ages.
 In that case, it may be time to have a professional check-up on the heating controls.

 Your Furnace Is Producing Carbon Monoxide